 What’s the recovery time?

 A few weeks is the typical treatment time for plantar fibroma.
-Massaging the foot with a foam roller, tennis ball or frozen water bottle can help release tension in the foot.
+Massaging the foot with a foam roller, tennis ball, or frozen water bottle can help release tension in the foot.
 Stretching the foot is important too.
 It can lengthen the tissues and increase circulation.
 Physical therapy is a treatment option that breaks down the buildup of fibers and growths.
 Physical therapists use effective stretching with strength exercises to treat the condition.

-Remember, before you start any at-home treatment program, always speak with your doctor for proper diagnosis.
+And remember, before you start any at-home treatment program, always speak with your doctor for proper diagnosis.